winterdharma/DharmaPearls/01_agama/dirgha/DA_4.md

 #### The Seven Requisites of Samādhi

 35\. “‘“Furthermore, gods: All of you, listen well!
 I will speak further for you.
 The Tathāgata skillfully discerns and teaches seven requisites for samādhi.
 What are the seven?
-Right view, right intent, right speech, right action, right livelihood, right method, and right mindfulness.
+Right view, right intention, right speech, right action, right livelihood, right method, and right mindfulness.
 These are the seven requisites of samādhi that the Tathāgata skillfully discerns and teaches.
 {:#p35}

 #### The Four Bases of Miraculous Power